Membership: Frequently Asked Questions

 There’s no “assigned” seating, and no expectations that you sit in any particular seat.
 Don’t be shy to come up front.
 There are often available seats in the first couple of rows.
 And don’t worry if you arrive a little late.
 Our Shabbat Greeters stay at their welcome post to greet you until at least 6:30 pm.

-After services, please say hello to Rabbi Bauman, Rabbi Silverman, Cantor Margolius, and our current President, Laura Levy.
+After services, please say hello to Rabbi Bauman, Rabbi Silverman, Cantor Margolius, and our current President, Kevin Wilkins.
 They would LOVE to have the opportunity to greet you personally (as would the person you’re sitting next to!)

 Friday night Shabbat services are also live-streamed and archived online at tourosynagogue.com.